This is the multi-page printable view of this section. Click here to print.

 sudo systemctl enable --now node_exporter

 Code block.
-Node Exporter service activation and start command
+Enable and start Node Exporter service

 Color mode